alx2009/K197Control/K197control_protocol_specification.md

 The K197 is always the initiator.

-Acknowledge Timeout (t_acknowledge): if no acknowledge is received within a t_acknowledge time the event is reported to the highe layer.
+Acknowledge Timeout (t_acknowledge): if no acknowledge is received within a t_acknowledge time the event is reported to the higher layer.

 # Gemini Frame Layer